New Jersey beaches suddenly becoming tent cities (Opinion)

 Now it’s everybody and his brother and sister and brother-in-law and cousin and roommate from college living under a tent for the day at Jersey beaches.
 We usually don’t spend more than an hour or two on the beach and it really doesn’t bother us, but some people complain about the lack of adequate space and/or blocking the view of the ocean with all these people with tents.

-I forgot my book this weekend at the beach but I was provided with a good hour and a half of entertainment watching a woman struggling to keep her tent from collapsing while her husband and son sat inside the tent on chairs.
+I forgot to bring my book with me to the beach one weekend last summer but I was provided with a good hour and a half of entertainment watching a woman struggling to keep her tent from collapsing while her husband and son sat inside the tent on chairs.

 The chairs had a canopy over them!
 What’s the point of the chair with a canopy over it if you’re bringing a freaking tent to the beach?!